-Wonderfully authoritative in defence and counter-attack until he was beaten by Onuoha in the build-up to Cisse's consolation goal.
+Wonderfully authoritative in defense and counterattack until he was beaten by Onuoha in the build-up to Cisse's consolation goal.

 Did not allow the taunts of QPR's fans to bother him as he once again demonstrated his remarkable capacity for blocking out the endless dramas in his career.
 Dealt capably with Zamora and headed Chelsea into an early 2-0 leader after out-jumping Hill.

-More than competent emergency centre-half display.
+More than competent emergency center half display.
 Comfortable on the ball and handled the threat of Zamora with great aplomb.

 Lucky not to be booked for a reckless first-half tackle on Cisse but was otherwise controlled and helped Lampard dominate the midfield with his poise and power.

 Back to his best after a subdued few weeks with a sparkling display in the central playmaking role he likes best.
 Involved in or directly created all five of Chelsea's goals before he was subbed midway through the second half.

 Did not get on the scoresheet but was instrumental in Chelsea's dominance as he pulled the strings from central midfield.